ENG19CS0334-TEJAAL-M/angularjs/README.md

 # angularjs
-hello all distinguished peeps ,I would like share my angular js code here
+hello all distinguished peeps ,I would like to share my angular js code here